chongjie/bigmemory/chapter1.md

 *** =instructions
 - Data processing in R is slow on a local machine
 - Data size that can be loaded into R is limited by local disk space
-- Data processing is limited by RAM on a local machine
+- Data processing is limited by the RAM on a local machine
 - Data processing on local machines are not suitable for concurrent programming

 *** =hint